Bitter orange

 This section has been translated automatically.

-The bitter orange, also called bitter orange or Citrus aurantium, is a citrus plant from the rue family, which is similar to the orange, but is more bitter and smaller.
-It is a hybrid between grapefruit and tangerine.
+The bitter orange, also known as bitter orange or Citrus aurantium, is a citrus plant from the rue family that is similar to the orange, but is more bitter and smaller.
+It is a hybrid plant between the grapefruit and the mandarin.

 General information